DianaNites/cargo-sysroot/README.md

 Due to how the rust sysroot works, you can use multiple different target specifications at a time without rebuilding, by simply passing a different `--target` to cargo.

-Note that this tool is currently quite stupid, so it won't attempt to do anything if that file already exists.
+Note that this tool is currently quite simple, so it won't attempt to do anything if that file already exists.
 In this case you will have to edit it manually.

-This will allow Cargo to properly build your project with the normal commands such as `cargo build`.
+This will allow Cargo to properly build your project with the normal commands, such as `cargo build`.

 You may wish to modify this file to make use of the `target.$triple.runner` key.
 See the [Cargo Documentation](https://doc.rust-lang.org/cargo/reference/config.html#configuration-keys) for details.
 Note that the author experienced problems with the `$triple` variant not working, and you may experience better success with the `cfg` variant.

-If you update your Rust nightly version you will need to run `cargo-sysroot` again.
-Note that doing this will cause cargo to detect that libcore has changed and rebuild your entire project.
+If you update your Rust nightly version you will need to run `cargo-sysroot` again, causing cargo to detect the update and rebuild the sysroot and your project.

 ## Recommendations